> Peter Bellamy > Songs > Young Roger Esq.

 A real Bellamy tour-de-force of which this is a pale imitation.
 Fantastic song though.

 Sarah Morgan sang The Grey Mare accompanied by Jeff Gillett, live in front of an invited audience at The White Lion, Wherwell, Hampshire, in February 2012.
-The concert’s recording was released in the same year on their Forest Track album The Flowers and the Wine.
+The concert’s recording was released in the same year on their Forest Tracks album The Flowers and the Wine.

 Mossy Christian and Megan Wisdom sang Young Roger Esq. in 2022 on their Live Sampler EP.